-Our partnerships range from redevelopment projects in Lynn as well as partnerships with Gordon College, Covenant Christian Academy, Campus Crusade for Christ, and a few other non-profits.
+Our partnerships range from redevelopment projects in Lynn as well as partnerships with Gordon College, Covenant Christian Academy, Campus Crusade for Christ, the Food Project and others.

 Goldblock Redevelopment Project